caraml-dev/turing/docs/how-to/create-a-router/configure-traffic-rules.md

 ![](../../.gitbook/assets/create_router_rules.png)

 It is also possible to configure your router such that each request is only dispatched to a subset of the configured routes, based on some request specific conditions.
 For example, you might have some models, trained on geography-specific data.
-So, in this scenario, you want to call `model-a` if the request contains header `"X-Region: Region-A"` or `model-b` if `X-Region` header equals `"Region-B"`.
+So, in this scenario, you want to call `mock` if the request contains header `"X-Region: region-A"` or `model-b` if `X-Region` header equals `"region-B"`.
 It's possible to achieve this by configuring traffic rules on your router.

 Traffic rules define which routes should be "activated" for a particular request to your router.
-Each rule is defined by one or more request conditions, and one or more routes that would be activated if the request satisfies the conditions of the rule.
+Each rule is defined by one or more request conditions and one or more routes that would be activated if the request satisfies the conditions of the rule.
 Routes that are not part of any traffic rules will be called for each request.

 Rules are matched against the incoming request in the order in which they are defined.
-This property can be used to create one ore more specific rules over a general rule.
+This property can be used to create one or more specific rules over a general rule.
 Consider the following example, where a router has rules defined such that requests are routed by the country of origin (ID, SG, etc.).
 In addition, if the routing logic must be altered for a certain service type in a country, this rule (the 'specific' rule) can be defined before the general rule.

 ![](../../.gitbook/assets/create_router_rules_priority.png)